embrace-io/embrace-docs/content/ios/integration/linking-embrace.md

 the `pod` command, and you'll configure it via a `PodFile` at the root of your project.

+With CocoaPods your Apple TV target will also be automatically configured through a single podfile addition.

 If you are starting a new project, first initialize the project and repo using Xcode.
 Then, run `pod init` from the command line and a `PodFile` will be created for you.